vmware-labs/yaml-jsonpath/README.md

 ## Semantics

-The `Path` type's `Find` method takes a YAML node and returns a slice of descendents of the input node which match the Path.
+The `Path` type's `Find` method takes a YAML node and returns a slice of descendants of the input node which match the Path.
 Each matching node appears at least once in the slice (but _may_ appear more than once).
 If there are no matches, an empty slice is returned.

 A path is logically a series of matchers.
 To start with, the first matcher is applied to a slice consisting of just the node which was input to the `Find` method.
 Each matcher is applied in turn to the slice of nodes found so far and the results are combined into a single slice, which then passes to the next matcher, and so on.
 If a matcher produces an